ml4046/lstmseq2seqprice/README.md

 # Signal Extraction and Price Forecasting with LSTM and k-means

-Implements a LSTM Composite model in TensorFlow described in [1] by combining an autoencoder and a Seq2Seq for its predictor.
-Extracted n-day market pattern using k-means from Scikit-Learn.
+LSTM Composite implementation in TensorFlow described in [1] by combining an autoencoder and a Seq2Seq for its predictor<br /> Extracted n-day market pattern using k-means from Scikit-Learn

 ## Getting Started
 The following are the required packages to run the models.